 Urge incontinence occurs in 33 million American men and women.
 It is the involuntary loss of urine that occurs when the desire to void cannot be delayed (“gotta go”).
 This type of incontinence is usually associated with frequent trips to bathroom, waking at night to void and urgency to get to the bathroom.
 It is not usually caused by a structural abnormality that is fixed surgically.
 This incontinence can be caused by aging, medications, neurological diseases, urinary tract infections, bladder stones or tumors but most commonly the reason is unknown.

 Dr. Scolieri has developed a simple, easy to follow care path that patients can begin to improve their quality of life and eliminate this type of incontinence.
 This care path is based on the American Urological Association Guidelines for treating this disorder.
 It is science based and effective.
 The following are the options that we use to provide the most comprehensive treatment for this incontinence in the area;

 Men and women do not have to suffer the anxiety, isolation, embarrassment, cost and diminished quality of life because of incontinence.
 Dr. Scolieri offers all of the treatments available to treat incontinence and return patients to normal quality of life.

-Dr. Michael Scolieri is a board certified urologist specializing in female urology, female pelvic medicine and reconstructive surgery at the Comprehensive Urology Institute with offices conveniently located in Salem, Canfield, and Alliance, OH.
+Dr. Michael Scolieri is a board certified urologist specializing in female urology, female pelvic medicine and reconstructive surgery at the Comprehensive Urology Institute with offices conveniently located in Salem, Canfield, and East Liverpool, Ohio.